-Algorithm Several choices are offered:

-• des,

-3des,

-blowfish,

-• cast128,

-• aes,

-aes_gcm_16.

-The advantage of the aes_gcm-16 algorithm is that it performs both authentication and encryption.
+Algorithm Several choices are offered: • des, • 3des, • blowfish, • cast128, • aes, • aes_gcm_16.
+The advantage of the aes gcm-16 algorithm is that it performs both authentication The advantage of the aes_gcm-16 algorithm is that it performs both authentication and encryption.
 You therefore do not need to choose an authentication algorithm in this case.
 Strength Number of bits defined for the selected algorithm.